 That sounds like a terrifying experience.
 How difficult it must be to continue seeing him and to feel like you wouldn't be believed if you told anyone.
 Whatever you did in response to the assault was exactly right on: you got away, it sounds like, with minimal or no physical injuries.
 Nonetheless, this experience must have been traumatic.
 There are two primary parts to your question: why would I feel this way towards someone who tried to hurt me and why would he do this, especially if he has a girlfriend?

 Let's address the latter question first.
 Myths about rape abound.
 One such myth is that people who rape are sexually frustrated or never have access to sex.
 Studies actually show that this is not the case.
 Whether or not someone is in a relationship is not a predictor of whether or not they will rape.
 This is probably because rape is not an act for fulfilling sexual gratification.
 It's an act of violence and at the core of the motive is a desire for power and control.
 Incidentally, in case you were worried that your sexual attraction "provoked" the rape in any way, this is another myth: the myth that women really want to be raped.
 This is a statement often used by people who rape in order to justify or excuse their violence.
 Notice how people rarely make this claim about other types of crime: robbery or muggings, for example.
 Rape is no different.
 Of course you didn't want it.
 Your fear of not being believed makes sense given the presence of these myths.
 Is there anyone whom you can trust that would believe you?
-If you are a Columbia student, you may find it helpful to check out the university's Rape Crisis/Anti-Violence Support Center and/or to make an appointment to talk with a counselor at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
+Try talking to a therapist, or a rape crisis center near you.

 Your attraction to him, while it may be distressing for you, is actually not all that uncommon.
 Most people who rape choose to rape someone they know.
 Studies indicate that 85% of female victims of sexual assault report knowing their assailant.
 These women are sometimes the dates, intimate partners, and/or wives of the men who rape them.
 It is likely, then, that a large number of women share your experience of having feelings for someone who attacked them.
 Even if someone severs a relationship after being assaulted, feelings of love and attraction may remain for a time.
 Feelings don't necessarily dissolve after one negative experience (even after a very difficult and/or traumatic experience such as yours) and crushes, which can be very intense, are no different.
 It sounds that despite that attraction, you know he is bad news and you are avoiding him because of this, even though it still hurts that he ignores you.
 You are trying to keep yourself safe and that's very important.
 All of these feelings are likely very unpleasant to be experiencing, but you are not crazy for feeling them.